danilor/AutoMerge/README.md

             -   output: The output file for this rules
             -   files: array of files we want to merge (the order is the one of the array)
                 -   path: the path of the file
                 -   type: the type of the file.
-Right now it supports only "file" as a type, in the future it will support folder as the type
+Right now it supports "file" and "folder"

 ### Example file